fac30/discord-ai-bot--kieran-ollie/README.md

 `npm install discord.js openai dotenv axios`

 ## Installing the Discord bot
+Clone the repository into your directory:

+`git clone git@github.com:fac30/discord-ai-bot--kieran-ollie.git`

+Now you can run the bot with the command:

+`node index.js`

 ## Setting up the `.env` file
 ### What is a `.env` file?
 A [`.env` file](https://blog.bitsrc.io/a-gentle-introduction-to-env-files-9ad424cc5ff4) is a way of storing sensitive information in key-value pairs known as environment variables.
 These are access keys and tokens that _shouldn't be public_.